svcTheDev/easyBudget/README.md

 # 12/12/2022
 Start to edit the different charts
 - Create the all balances and print them on the chart ✅
-- Create a localStorage folder apart
+- Create a localStorage folder apart ✅

--
+# 13/12/2022
+- Simulate whole months of 2023 in order to see it better (with an empty one)✅
+- Adding voluntary expenses and mandatory expenses
+- Update the balances on the home page

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅